Least Ambiguous Set-Valued Classifiers with Bounded Error Levels: Estimation and finite sample adjustment

 \section{Estimation and finite sample adjustment}

-Now we consider estimating the optimal classifiers using independent draws $(X_i,Y_i),~i=1,\dots,n$, from $\mP$.
-We first consider plug-in methods which asymptotically mimic the optimal procedures with rates of convergence under standard regularity conditions.
-Then we combine these asymptotically optimal procedures with a technique called \emph{split-conformal inference} to achieve a distribution-free, finite sample coverage guarantee.
+Now we consider estimating LABEL classifiers using independent draws $(X_i,Y_i),~i=1,\dots,n$, from $\mP$.
+We first study plug-in methods which asymptotically mimic the optimal procedures with rates of convergence under standard regularity conditions.
+Then we combine these asymptotically optimal procedures with \emph{split-conformal inference} to achieve a distribution-free, finite sample coverage guarantee.